data-cleaning/validate/README.md

 drat::addRepo("data-cleaning")
 install.packages("validate")
 ```
-Note that the beta version can contain bugs and interfaces that may not be stable.
+Note that the beta version can contain bugs and interfaces that may not be stable..